 Pennsylvania residents who have suffered the consequences of medical negligence or malpractice may face continued medical expenses and, in some cases, even disabilities that will affect the remainder of their lives.
-However, it is not uncommon for the impact of the medical errors to become evident as time passes.
+However, it is not uncommon for the impact of medical errors to become evident as time passes.
 Victims of medical malpractice may want to take note that there are time restrictions to filing claims to pursue recovery of damages.
 However, victims must be aware of the Pennsylvania medical malpractice statute of limitations.